-Graphic screen printing is widely used today to create many large batch produced graphics such as posters or display stands.
+Such as posters or display stands.
 CMYK (cyan, magenta, yellow and black (‘key’)) can be used to create full colour prints.

 The screen printing technique involves mesh covered frame, or screen, and a stencil.
 The stencil created from shapes, letters or words, blocks a portion of the screen.
 The screen sits atop the item that will receive the image, a shirt or poster, for example.
 The item is usually called a substrate.
 The artist or print person places ink on top of the screen and stencil.
 They then squeegee the substrate to create a sharp image on the substrate.

 Multiple forms of stencilling exist and are limited to an artist’s imagination.
 One popular stencilling technique is direct photographic emulsion which involves stencils, mesh screens and light sources.
 Stencilling techniques have evolved substantially throughout history, from red ochre cave prints to aerosol graffiti.
 Today, artists and print makers use airbrush, micro-stencilling and photographic emulsion methods to create a wide range of interesting artwork.